 Broward County Integrated Pest Management

 Florida Pest Control Center (FPCC) specializes in Integrated Pest Management (IPM).
-The CPO has completed the most current training available in urban pest management and pest control technology and is a graduate of the University of Florida’s Integrated Pest Management for Schools.
+The CPO has completed the most current training available.
+He is a graduate of the University of Florida’s Pest Control Technology with a specialization in Urban Pest Management and Integrated Pest Management for Schools.
 He is specifically trained in IPM.
 FPCC believes that pesticide application should be used as the final tool in an effective pest management program.
 FPCC specializes in treatment programs for termites, bedbugs, roaches, and ants.

 Pest control services in Coral Springs, Oakland Park, Fort Lauderdale and the surrounding areas

 Our exterminators take a different, IPM, approach that integrates both preventive and corrective measures to avert significant problems with minimal risk or hazard to humans or their environments, balancing risks with desired outcomes.
 IPM is a flexible, dynamic strategy using both technological and management practices.
 A case requires periodic updating as more information is collected and processed.
 IPM programs have proven track records of significantly reducing the risks related to pesticides while improving the quality, health, and welfare of the environment.
 Sole reliance upon synthetic pesticides is a thing of the past.
 In the long-term, we all benefit from a healthier environment.

 The benefits of IPM strategies begin with the economic advantages flowing from sustained development, increased productivity, and reduced pest damage.
 IPM reduces the need for pesticides by using several pest management methods.
 In turn, this approach reduces or eliminates issues related to pesticide residue and re-entry interval restrictions and maintains or increases the cost-effectiveness of pest management programs.